 Note that child prostitution is always a class 2 felony.
 If the minor was ages 15 to 17, defendants may be eligible for probation with a 180-day jail term that could be reduced to 90 days upon completion of counseling.
 Otherwise, prostitution with a minor carries prison.
 In addition, child prostitution carries sex offender registration whereas prostitution between two consenting adults does not carry sex offender registration.

 How do I fight the charges?

-There are many possible ways to fight prostitution charges in Arizona.
-Depending on the available evidence, five potential defense arguments include the following:
+There are many possible ways a criminal defense lawyer can fight prostitution charges in Arizona.
+Depending on the available evidence, five common defense arguments include the following: